 Before I stumbled into writing, I had the entirely sensible goal of becoming a researcher am currently finishing up my Master’s degree in geobiology — a combination of geology and biology — at MIT.
 I’m a member of the Bosak lab, where I study how bacterial slime changes how minerals grow.
 During my undergraduate studies at Caltech, I drifted from planetary science to geology before finally landing on geobiology and worked on developing non-destructive methods for characterizing the mineralogy of Martian meteorites.
 I even get to touch a Mars rock! (with gloves)

 Before coming to MIT, I spent a Fulbright at the University of Southern Denmark.

-When I’m not in the lab or re-re-re-writing a lede, I’m probably either climbing, adding to my too-tall stack of German flashcards, or overthinking a tweet.
+When I’m not in the lab or re-re-re-writing a lede, I’m probably either very-nearly lost in the woods, adding to my too-tall stack of German flashcards, or overthinking a tweet.

 How to say my name